 I advised Francine and Bonaventure of the risks of uterine rupture and the implications and that the safest option was an elective Caesarean section delivery.
 Francine was very keen on another vaginal delivery.
 She said she wanted seven children.
 That was not likely to be possible if she had a third Caesarean section.

-Because of the unusual situation of attempting a VBAC after two previous Caesarean sections I brought Francine her and wishes to the attention of the Midwifery Nursing Unit Manager in charge of the Birth Unit.
+Because of the unusual situation of attempting a VBAC after two previous Caesarean sections, I brought Francine her and wishes to the attention of the Midwifery Nursing Unit Manager in charge of the Birth Unit.
 She brought her to the attention of the Hospital administration.
-She then attended the hospital where there was detailed of the risks of uterine rupture and the implications through a qualified NSW Dept of Health French speaking interpreter.
+She then attended the hospital where there was detailed of the risks of uterine rupture and the implications through a qualified NSW Dept of Health French-speaking interpreter.
 She then signed a Hospital consent for attempting a VBAC.

 The hospital subsequently decided that if she laboured on the weekend or out of hours she should deliver at the closest public teaching hospital.
-This was because of risk of possible delay out of hours in getting her to theatre if there was uterine rupture.
+This was because of the risk of possible delay out of hours in getting her to theatre if there was a uterine rupture.
 Arrangements were made with this public hospital’s senior staff and Francine and Bonaventure were informed.

 Francine’s pregnancy progressed to 40 weeks gestation.
 Her cervix was <2cm dilated and 3cm long.
 Baby’s head was not engaged and was 5/s’s palpable abdominally.
 The ultrasound estimated weight of her baby was 3637gms.
 Her first baby had a birth weight of 4.4Kg and the next three of 3.7 to 3.8Kg.
 I advised Francine that labour was not imminent and that she could go significantly overdue.
 I advised her of the risks of going overdue and the risks of induction of labour.
 She was not keen on induction of labour and going overdue did not worry her as with her first successful VBAC attempt she went into spontaneous labour at 43 weeks.